tmarthal/vector_health/Modeling.md

 rents are lower in residential areas more susceptable to pollution Look for historic pollution data, can use that as the initial condition ;; back calculate

 Do you believe the surf report based on the buoys in Santa Monica Bay?
 Do not take into account local variances.
+This is equivalent to what we are presuming to calculate.